This post may contain affiliate links. Please see our disclosure policy.

 • 1 drop ylang ylang

-Pink pepper is both a hot and stimulating oil.
-As a result, proper care must be taken to dilute it properly before use.
-When used topically, I suggest adding 15-20 drops of pink pepper to a 10mL roller bottle and filling the rest of the way with a carrier oil.
+To make a roller bottle, I suggest adding 15-20 drops of pink pepper to a 10mL roller bottle and filling the rest of the way with a carrier oil.

 Fractionated coconut oil is my favorite carrier oil, but there are several other carrier oils to choose from.
-Learn more about carrier oils here.
+Learn more about the best carrier oils.

 Homemade roller bottle of pink pepper essential oil.